Journal of Contingencies and Crisis Management

 The Journal of Contingencies and Crisis Management (JCCM) is a multi-disciplinary, peer-reviewed academic journal that covers all theoretical and practical aspects relating to crisis management.

-JCCM is the leading journal on the subject of crisis management.
-It was founded in 1993 by Prof. Uriel Rosenthal and Prof. Alexander Kouzmin (University of Plymouth).
-The current editor is Prof. Ira Helsloot (Radboud Universiteit Nijmegen).
+JCCM was founded in 1993 by Prof. Uriel Rosenthal and Prof. Alexander Kouzmin (University of Plymouth).
+As of September 2026, the current editor is Dr. W. Timothy Coombs.

 Subject areas include: emergency management, risk management, contingency plans, foreign policies, ecological crisis, financial crisis, international relations, security policies, and conflict resolution.

 JCCM is published by Wiley-Blackwell.
 Reviews from older issues are regularly re-published in the Political ReviewNet database.